smcclab/smc-course/_assessments/04-lens-performance.md

 - **must** include all patches, code, sound files, scores, instructions required to produce your performance (upload to GitLab)
 - **must** include a `README.md` file explaining how to get your performance up and running and including screenshots and code listings of the important part of this performance.
-- you **must** download the PDF artefact.

-The primary part of your performance materials is the PDF created in your GitLab repository.
-We _may_ check the other files in GitLab if further information is required about your performance, but basically your work should be represented clearly in your PDF file.
+The primary part of your performance materials is the README file created in your GitLab repository.
+We _may_ check the other files in GitLab if further information is required about your performance, but basically your work should be represented clearly in your README file.

 {:.info}

 Please use good judgement about the size of media files you upload to GitLab.
-It's ok if you _need_ to upload large files (e.g., up to 100MB or so), but better if you can keep sound files smaller.
+It's ok if you _need_ to upload large files (e.g., up to 50MB or so), but better if you can keep sound files smaller.

 ## Rules